20th-century galleries

 Till 10 November 2025

 Every six months we present new spotlight displays in the 20th-century galleries of the Rijksmuseum.
-In this edition we turn our focus to the work of women artists.
+In this edition, special attention is given to fifty years of Surinamese independence.

 20th century